aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 Yes it's breaking change hence it's put into a new alpha module.
 A few other breaking changes are shipped together to make it more ergonomic and aligned with the new cluster implementation.

 ### What is the high-level project plan?

-- [ ] Create prototype for design
+- [ ] Publish the RFC
 - [ ] Gather feedback on the RFC
 - [ ] Get bar raiser to sign off on RFC
-- [ ] Implement the construct in a separate repository
+- [ ] Create the new eksv2 alpha module and implementation
 - [ ] Make pull request to aws-cdk repository
 - [ ] Iterate and respond to PR feedback
-- [ ] Merge new construct and related changes
+- [ ] Merge new module

 ### Are there any open issues that need to be addressed later?